 A review of the available information with regard to CI shows that the vast majority are either storm/drainage pipes or culverts with any electrical services being mainly overhead.
-Underground Telecommunication services appear to be mainly fiber optic cables.
+Underground Telecommunication services appear to be mainly fibre optic cables.

-The study findings are currently applicable for the entire project.
+Whilst this study is focused on the CHPE Package 1A (Putnam to Dresden) section, the findings are applicable for the remaining route also.
 It may be determined in the future that exceptional circumstances for a particular or newly discovered CI warrant a further targeted study which can be evaluated at that time.

-Underground DC Cables Project No.: 70082351 | Our Ref No.: 70082351-TN-005
+Underground DC Cables Project No.: 70082351 | Our Ref No.: 70082351-TN-005 CONFIDENTIAL | WSP MAY 2022